 - The MultiScreen uses MiniME[TM] resources to provide the outputs.
-This allows you to have up to two DVE keys per screen of the MultiScreen.
+This allows you to have a single DVE key per screen of the MultiScreen.
 As a key crosses from one screen to the next, a key from either of the MiniME[TM] outputs is being used to provide the two halves of the key. - MultiScreen does not support chroma keys. - The MultiScreen can either take separate parts of a pre-tiled source, or scale a single source to the size of the MultiScreen output.

-When you use a pre-tiled source, you must assign sources to each MiniME[TM] that is used in the MultiScreen.
-This substitution table allows you to select a single source on the MultiScreen program bus and the switcher automatically assigns the required source to each MiniME[TM].
+When you use a pre-tiled source, you must assign sources to each MiniME^m that is used in the MultiScreen.
+This substitution table allows you to select a single source on the MultiScreen program bus and the switcher automatically assigns the required source to each MiniME^m.